History of IHeartRadio in Timeline

 Apple iPhone 14, 128GB, Blue - Unlocked (Renewed)

-In 2009, iHeartRadio was made available to Blackberry devices and the Android operating system.
+In 2009, iHeartRadio was made available to BlackBerry devices and the Android operating system.

-2010: iHeartRadio launch on Sonos
+2010: iHeartRadio Availability on Sonos

-2011: Inaugural iHeartRadio Music Festival
+2011: iHeartRadio Music Festival

 2011: Launch of iHeartRadio App

-April 20, 2012: iHeartRadio Launch on iPad
+April 20, 2012: iHeartRadio Launches on iPad

 On April 20, 2012, iHeartRadio launched on the iPad.